Keitokuch/AppToggle.spoon/README.md

 # AppToggle.spoon
-A Spoon to toggle focusing and hiding of applications with keyboard shortcuts.
+A Spoon to toggle activation and hiding of applications with keyboard shortcuts.

 ## Usage
 Clone this repo to any location or download AppToggle.spoon.zip from the release page.

-Double click the cloned repo or the unzipped .spoon file and the Spoon will be automatically loaded by Hammerspoon.
+Directly open the cloned repo or the unzipped .spoon file and the Spoon will be automatically loaded by Hammerspoon.

 Add your shortcut map to ~/.hammerspoon/init.lua